You are viewing a story from harrypotterfanfiction.com

 They thought Draco was purposefully making his presence known in Knockturn Alley… to send a clear message that he was out of Azkaban and was on a mission.
 They thought that mission was to find loyal Death Eaters, to redeem favors due, and to exact revenge as he saw fit.

 The one thing that Draco still had was his last name and surprisingly enough to him, it had not lost its perception of power or potency.

 But no matter… diabolical schemes and revenge were the last things on his mind.
 In fact, the true reason why he was there would’ve had them all thinking he’d truly lost his mind in prison as well as defiled the noble Malfoy name.

-Many would consider him a traitor of the worst kind, so he never let on as to who he was looking for.
-But they knew he was searching for someone… and it made them all feel uneasy and fearful.
+Many would consider him a Blood Traitor of the worst kind, so he never let on as to who he was looking for.
+But they knew he was searching for someone… and it made them all feel nervous and fearful.

 He had started his search for Hermione as soon as he left the Ministry with his wand.